How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How much notice is required to terminate a lease in Idaho?

-For month-to-month tenancies, Idaho requires landlords to give 30 days written notice notice and tenants to give 30 days written notice notice.
+For month-to-month tenancies, Idaho requires landlords to give 30 days notice and tenants to give 30 days notice.
 Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 Ready to Create Your Idaho Residential Lease Agreement?